Tribhuvan0/python.shiksha/content/en/problems/Unique Number of Occurrences.md

 In this Python tutorial, we learnt different ways to **to check unique occurence of values in an array.**

-Prefer using dictionary based method(counter mehtod) as here time complexity is better.
+Prefer using dictionary based method(counter mehtod) or set method as both have better time complexity.